nikitavoloboev/data/sharing/my-articles.md

 The number between brackets shows the year I wrote the article in.
 Articles with 🌟 are my **favorite**.

+## Tools

+- [Pretty and fast shell (2017) 🌟](https://medium.com/@nikitavoloboev/pretty-and-fast-shell-97ea870f2805) - Make your shell experience fast, pretty and powerful.
+- [Insta cloning (2017) 🌟](https://medium.com/@nikitavoloboev/insta-cloning-ff5f38eb1d32) - Instantly clone and open repository in your editor.
+- [Karabiner God Mode (2018) 🌟](https://medium.com/@nikitavoloboev/karabiner-god-mode-7407a5ddc8f6) - Use Karabiner to take your use of mac to the next level.

 ## Life

 - [Day Evaluations (2016) 🌟](https://medium.com/@nikitavoloboev/day-evaluations-5706f31c9c5e#.m4lw1eo32) - Starting my journey with journaling and living a more conscious life.